asyraaf/web-app-boilerplate/readme.md

 ## Login with Facebook

-Configure Facebook App Details in the `.env` file.
+Configure Facebook App Details in the `.env` file and set the `config/auth.php` the `oauth.facebook` key to true to enable login with Facebook.

 Get the client id and secret from [Facebook for Developers](https://developers.facebook.com) by creating application.

 ```
 FACEBOOK_CLIENT_ID=